bgarcial/elastic-cloud-aks/README.md

 [`elastic-cloud-aks/azure-pipelines-aks.yml`](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/azure-pipelines-aks.yml)
  it is also in charge of deploy third party applications like nginx ingress controller, cert-manager, and for sure the elasticsearch crds, operator and es-cluster.
-It means any changes over the `[elastic-cloud-aks/eck-manifests](https://github.com/bgarcial/elastic-cloud-aks/tree/staging/eck-manifests)` directory or from the `elastic-cloud-aks/azure-pipelines-aks.yml` itself, will trigger that pipeline.
+It means any changes over the [`elastic-cloud-aks/eck-manifests`](https://github.com/bgarcial/elastic-cloud-aks/tree/staging/eck-manifests) directory or from the `elastic-cloud-aks/azure-pipelines-aks.yml` itself, will trigger that pipeline.

-Then having deployed as a part of the solution the Kubernetes autoscaler component, I am making sure, the AKS cluster can scale in the case additional elasticsearch nodes need to be added.
+Then having deployed as a part of the solution the Kubernetes autoscaler component, I am making sure with this, the AKS cluster can scale in the case additional elasticsearch nodes need to be added.

 - For example, let's modify the `nodeSets.count` parameter [from 3 to 4](https://github.com/bgarcial/elastic-cloud-aks/commit/231c28bef8a9418eaecd30ef664cd28ca225812c):